OhYash/KnowledgeDay/README.md

 # Knowledge•Day

 The only blog-cum-newsletter about everything!
-No pointers, pure content.
+No links, pure content.
 Charge your curiosity, It's free Knowledge!

 Every single post is posted on the website and sent over as email newsletter.

 Never miss a post.
-Just sign up here - https://cutt.ly/mfiHvFA
+Just sign up here - https://ohyash.github.io/KnowledgeDay

 # Website tech